-Tax season is among us and this can be a bittersweet time for many small businesses like your own.
-Before we get to reap the benefits of our tax returns, there is lots of paperwork to be done which can sometimes be a little confusing.
+Tax season is upon us and this can be a bittersweet time for many small businesses like your own.
+Before we get to reap the benefits of our tax returns, there is a lot of paperwork to be done which can sometimes be a little confusing.
 Below are some questions and simple, quick tips to help you along the way.

 1. Salary or Dividends?

 One of the most common tax questions we get asked is: “how do I pay myself?”
 This topic could be an article on its own.
 For simplicity, the key factor is ensuring you take money out of your corporation as tax-efficiently as possible.
 There are only two ways to receive income from your company: salary or dividends.
 Deciding between these depends on a multitude of factors.
 When you pay yourself a salary, it is deductible in your corporation.
 You also increase your RRSP room, pay into CPP, and can deduct childcare expenses against it on your personal tax return.
 It is also typically easier to secure personal loans when your personal tax return includes T4 income.
 Within the lower tax brackets, however, paying yourself a dividend is more tax efficient than taking a salary.

 Registering for a business number and GST account is an important step for your business.
 If you exceed the small supplier amount of $30,000 and you have sales that are not zero-rated or GST-exempt, you must register for a GST account with the Canada Revenue Agency (CRA) and begin charging your clients GST.

 3. Income Splitting

 Having a corporation gives you advantages typical employees don’t have.
 You may have the opportunity to income split with family members depending on how you set up the corporation.
 This can lead to significant tax savings during tax season.